 You must attach a copy of the trust instrument to the first Form 706-QDT filed for the trust.
 You do not need to attach a copy of the trust to any subsequent filings of Form 706-QDT.

-If you are filing the return as a result of the death of the surviving spouse, attach a copy of the death certificate.
+If you are filing the return due to the death of the surviving spouse, attach a copy of the death certificate.

 Penalties